Edvinas01/chat-rooms/README.md

 Spring Boot chat application which uses jwt's to authenticate users.

 ## Setup
-Make sure Java 8 and MongoDB is installed.
-You can set MongoDB connection string in the [applicaion.yml](server/src/main/resources/application.yml) configuration file.
+Make sure Java 8 and MongoDB is installed and don't foget to set MongoDB connection string in the [applicaion.yml](server/src/main/resources/application.yml) configuration file accordingly to your MongoDB setup.

 ## Running back-end
 Navigate to `server` directory and run `./gradlew bootRun`.
 This will build the Spring Boot application and start it on `10000` port.